New Protections for Sex Workers in California

 If you are facing charges of prostitution or solicitation, you should seek the advice of an experienced criminal defense attorney who knows how to fight the charges and achieve the best possible outcome.
 A knowledgeable lawyer will review the details of your case, and decide the best strategy to help you to get your charges reduced or dismissed.
 Potential defense strategies include:

-- A mistake of fact of the circumstances surrounding the charge
+- A mistake of the fact of the circumstances surrounding the charge

 - A lack of pertinent evidence to make a conviction